jomachase/first_project/README.md

 ## **Hypotheses**
 1. Winning times in the Berlin Marathon have significantly improved over the years.
-2. The performance gap between men and women has decreased over time.
+2. The time score difference between men and women has decreased over time.
 3. The number of participants from Africa has increased over the years.
 4. Female participation has increased since 1974.